 - Error from Google filters assuming the mail is from unverified sources

-Method 1: Check the IP address
+1. Check the IP address

-The first step to take after receiving the warning message ‘Be careful with this message.
-It contains content that’s typically used to steal personal information’ is to check the sender’s IP address to make sure it is from a reliable source.
+The first step to take after receiving the warning message Be careful with this message.
+It contains content that’s typically used to steal personal information is to check the sender’s IP address to make sure it is from a reliable source.

-Some emails are used to either scam or steal users information after they click on unknown links which lead to scam webpages.
+Some emails are used to either scam or steal users’ information after they click on unknown links which lead to scam webpages.
 Hence, you need to verify the origin of the domain/IP of the server.

-Method 2: Report phishing
+2. Report phishing attempt